All Episodes

 I thought she was dead.

-Who could do this to a little girl?
+Thoughts flip through my mind: who could do this, a little girl?

 What kind of a person is capable of that?

-So how did Rodney Alcala get caught?
+So, how did Rodney Alcala get caught?

 The film depicts a scene where Alcala picks up a teenage girl in his car by telling her he is a model scout and shows her photos of women he claims to have discovered.

-She gets in his car and shortly thereafter he knocks her to the ground.
+She gets in his car and shortly thereafter, he knocks her to the ground.

-The next morning when she wakes up with Alcala, he drives back toward LA and stops at a gas station where the girl slips away, and Alcala is met with sirens and handcuffed by police.
+The next morning, when she wakes up with Alcala, he drives back toward LA and stops at a gas station where the girl slips away and Alcala is met with sirens and handcuffed by police.

 This incident is true.